Are you searching for an online mind map maker? Are you overwhelmed by the range of choices and the different lists of what is the “best”?

 There are very few other tools that let you work at this conceptual level.
 Every time you move something to a better place, you are clarifying your thinking and making it easier for your team members to understand your ideas.

 A map is the net result of hundreds of small evolutions, not one big step.
 Tony Buzan’s original rules for drawing ideas visually did not really explore the power of moving things around on an infinite canvas, because this was not practical on paper.
-The software has brought us this technique and it unlocks a new level of thinking within the map.
+The software has brought us this technique, unlocking a new level of thinking within the map.

-Avoid choosing a mind map maker where moving topics is awkward because you will use it extensively.
+Avoid choosing a tool where moving topics is awkward because you will use it extensively.

 2. Expand and collapse